Dialectical Behavior Therapy at Front Range Treatment Center

 What is DBT?

 Dialectical Behavioral Therapy (DBT) is a form of psychotherapy designed to help persons with strong emotions.
+It is based in sound research, science, and clinical practice.

 Everyone experiences ups and downs.
 For some people, the downs are felt more strongly than for others.
 Many people have learned to handle difficult emotions by rely on unhealthy, unhelpful strategies.
 These include abusing drugs or alcohol, yelling or fighting, committing self-harm, or engaging in other risky behaviors.
 These problematic behaviors often make people feel better in the moment, but they make things worse in the long run.
 They also prevent the development and use of more effective strategies for dealing with negative emotions.
 DBT attempts to correct this by helping the client develop more effective responses to negative emotions, and to endure distress when it occurs without turning to unhealthy strategies.